The establishment of EDCTP

 Global health programme

-The European Commission has announced its proposal to set up 10 new European Partnerships between the European Union, Member States and/or industry under Horizon Europe, including an EDCTP2 successor programme called Global Health EDCTP3.
-According to the published legal instrument, the Global Health EDCTP3 partnership is defined as a Joint Undertaking (based on Article 187 of the Treaty on the Functioning of the European Union).
+On 19 November 2021, the European Commission announced the adoption of 10 European Partnerships set up between the European Union, Member States and/or the industry, including the Global Health EDCTP3 Partnership.
+According to the Council Regulation establishing the GH EDCTP3 Joint Undertaking under Horizon Europe, the Global Health EDCTP3 partnership is defined as a Joint Undertaking (based on Article 187 of the Treaty on the Functioning of the European Union).
 As an Article 187 Initiative, the Global Health EDCTP3 Joint Undertaking will be a partnership between two entities – the European Commission, representing the European Union, and the EDCTP Association, representing the governments of European and sub-Saharan African countries participating in the partnership (Participating States).